uwaisalqadri/uwaisalqadri/README.md

 - 🖥 Still trying to be a good engineer
 - 👏 not familiar with semicolons
 - 👨🏻‍💻 Concise Code Lover
-- 📖 I do code almost everyday, but let's have a talk about history if u want to
+- 📖 Junior Engineer, I do code almost everyday, still have a lot to learn
 - 📫 How to reach me: uwaisalqadri654321@gmail.com || ig: @uwais.__alqadri